WebDevStudios/nextjs-wordpress-starter/README.md

 ---

-## :octocat: Contributing
+## :octocat: Development and Contributing

 At WebDevStudios we are committed to open-source technologies and welcome feedback, [discussions](https://github.com/WebDevStudios/nextjs-wordpress-starter/discussions), and contributions from the community.

-Please see [CONTRIBUTING.md](https://github.com/WebDevStudios/nextjs-wordpress-starter/blob/staging/.github/CONTRIBUTING.md) for more info on how to get started contributing.
+Please see [CONTRIBUTING.md](https://github.com/WebDevStudios/nextjs-wordpress-starter/blob/staging/.github/CONTRIBUTING.md) for more info on how to get started.

 Stay safe! 🍻